Towards Reinforcement Learning from Neural Feedback: Mapping fNIRS Signals to Agent Performance: Machine Learning Approaches

 To adjust for an imbalanced class distribution, we randomly down-sampled the majority class.
 We use a 60-20-20 train-test-validation split.
 Fine-tuned models use 20\% of the target participant's down-sampled data to train on, and the remaining data was reserved for testing.

-\\ \textbf{Cross-Validation Studies:} Each multi-subject model was examined using a leave-one-subject-out (LOPO) approach, sometimes two.
+\\ \textbf{Cross-Validation Studies:} leave-one-subject-out (LOPO), and in some cases leave-two-subjects-out, approach.
 From the set of participants in a condition set, one or two of those participants were completely withheld as a cross-validation testing group.
-These participants were excluded from the training set, allowing cross-participant evaluation of the model within the same condition.
+These participants were excluded from the training set, allowing cross-subject evaluation of the model within the same condition.